 Except for the occasional changes in the results for some models and measures (for example, VLen with the mult model on the all and selected subsets), performance of the models is generally consistent on the different subsets of the data.
-For example, the models cannot reliably distinguish between the vectors for the correct and incorrect combination among those that are corpus-attested (Table 5.5) because many of the combinations from the CLC-FCE dataset that are annotated as incorrect may not be truly deviant or may be incorrectly used in context, so they are not sufficiently different from the combinations annotated as correct.
-When we specifically look at the corpus-attested combinations with the selected set of the most problematic adjectives (Table 5.8) a number of models and measures prove to be able to detect the difference.
+For example, the models cannot reliably distinguish between the vectors for the correct and incorrect combinations among those that are corpus-attested (Table 5.5) because many of the combinations from the CLC-FCE dataset that are annotated as incorrect may not be truly deviant or may be incorrectly used in context, so they are not sufficiently different from the combinations with the selected set of the most problematic adjectives (Table 5.8) a number of models and measures prove to be able to detect the difference.
 At the same time, it proved hard to distinguish between correct and incorrect combinations with the chosen set of models and measures in the corpus-unattested subset of ANs with the selected adjectives (Table 5.9).

-5.4.2 Annotated Dataset
+5.4.2 Annotated dataset